 Japan has slipped two spots to third place among the most powerful passports, with Singapore now taking pole position in the newly-updated global ranking.
 But what exactly makes a passport powerful?

-Immigration consultancy Henley & Partners, which produces the Henley Passport Index, measures a passport’s might by how many countries an ordinary citizen can enter without needing to apply for a full visa with the government beforehand.
+Immigration consultancy Henley & Partners, which produces the quarterly Henley Passport Index, measures a passport’s might by how many countries an ordinary citizen can enter without needing to apply for a full visa with the government beforehand.

 This includes situations where no visa is required or where travellers can easily obtain a visa on arrival, a visitor’s permit or some form of electronic travel authority in the case of visa-waiver programs such as the USA’s ESTA.

 Singaporean passport holders can access an impressive 192 countries sans a full visa, narrowing besting Germany, Italy and Spain in equal second place at 190.
 Australia is only a little further down the list in sixth place with entry to 186 countries.

 Here are the ratings for the coveted top ten spots on the world’s most powerful passports for 2023.